honey2156/interview-gfg-questions/arrays/README.md

 * Reverse an Array or String
 * Find the smallest and second smallest elements in an array
 * Find the minimum element in a sorted and rotated array
+* Segregate 0s and 1s in an array